dylandoamaral/qush/README.md

 the commit respects the following template "[target] action: message"

-by default, qush will use the default preset
+by default, qush will use the default config

-the first argument is the action, here is the mapping of this argument for the default preset:
+the first argument is the action, here is the mapping of this argument for the default config:
 - a → add
 - d → delete
 - r → refactor